dhrubo55/personal-blog/content/posts/day99.md

 Then I asked myself: what are reactive frameworks actually doing?
 Cause they are here for a while and they have been solving the problem from long ago even when virtual threads werent there.
 An example Netty framwork, handles millions of connections.
 Vert.x powers real-time systems.
 Project Reactor runs high-throughput services.
 None of them use virtual threads.
 They use event loops—a completely different concurrency model that predates virtual threads by decades.

 Why do both approaches exist?
-When does each win?
 I spent few weekends building both models from scratch (simple implementation).
 Here's what I learned.

 ## The Misconception I Had